samdrup-jongkhar-in-bhutan

 Nearby villages like Orong and Dewathang offer scenic views of hills, rivers, and farms.
 Walking through villages gives a glimpse of rural life.
 Nature trails let visitors spot birds, butterflies, and small animals.
 Spring brings flowers, and autumn brings golden forests.

-Places to visit near Samdrup Jongkhar
+Places in Samdrup Jongkhar

 Blog image